 Live album alternate working titles: “Yarin Comes Alive” or “Dave Yarin Live at Long Lake.”
 Vote for your favorite…

-We were watching Fleishman Is In Trouble last night – great new show.
-They were playing this song in the episode and I said “Dang It that’s one of my favorite Neil Diamond tunes.”
+We were watching Fleishman Is In Trouble – great show.
+They were playing this song in one of the episodes and I said “Dang It that’s one of my favorite Neil Diamond tunes.”
 So here ya go…

 From Sun Studio here in Maine – Elvis enjoyed a turkey leg or two…or three as the years went on.
 Happy Thanksgiving!